Fallingwater (song)

 "Fallingwater" is a song written, co-produced and performed by American indie pop singer Maggie Rogers, issued as the third single from her debut studio album Heard It in a Past Life (2019).
 On November 3, 2018, Rogers performed the song on Saturday Night Live.

 Music video

 The official music video for "Fallingwater" was directed by Zia Anger.
+Maggie Rogers is the only person in the video.